THEJoshinator20/ST-554-Project1-Template/Task1/README.md

 Feedback from Linda Zier:

   Alana - this looks great.
 I think you may just need to add more of a narrative at the start explaining your task and goal.
+I was also going to tell you to use LATEX to make your formulas pretty, but I see you'ver done that now.  :)

 - Feedback from Joshua McClure: